mamartam/todo-list/README.md

 ## 🚀 How It Can Be Improved?
 While the application is fully functional, there are several features I plan to implement to improve the user experience and expand its capabilities:

-- Persistent Storage (localStorage): Currently, tasks are lost upon refreshing the page.
-Integrating localStorage will allow users to save their data locally in the browser so that their to-do list remains available across sessions.
-- Keyboard Accessibility: Adding an event listener for the "Enter" key will allow users to add tasks more quickly without having to click the button every time.
 - Task Editing: Implementing an "Edit" feature so users can correct typos or update task descriptions without deleting and recreating them.
 - Drag-and-Drop Functionality: Allowing users to reorder tasks manually to prioritize their daily goals.
 - Task Filtering: Adding buttons to filter tasks by status (e.g., "All," "Active," and "Completed") for better organization.